arianlopezc/marcador.io/README.md

 file = <path/to/CSV/file>
 ```

 `id` - a  unique identifier that was provided in the response of the export initialization endpoint.
-You will use it for everything related to the export, from checking the status, to downloading the results.
+You will use it for everything related to the import, from checking the status, to downloading the results.

 `Upload Import File - Response`